Alex Bruce (footballer, born 1984)

-Alex Stephen Bruce (born 28 September 1984) is a former professional footballer who played as a defender or defensive midfielder.
-The son of the former Manchester United defender Steve Bruce, he has played for Oldham Athletic, Sheffield Wednesday, Tranmere Rovers, Ipswich Town, Leicester City, Leeds United, Huddersfield Town, Hull City, Wigan Athletic, Bury, Kilmarnock and Macclesfield.
+Alex Stephen Bruce (born 28 September 1984) is a former professional footballer who is first-team coach at Salford City.

+The son of the former Manchester United defender Steve Bruce, he played as a defender or defensive midfielder for Oldham Athletic, Sheffield Wednesday, Tranmere Rovers, Ipswich Town, Leicester City, Leeds United, Huddersfield Town, Hull City, Wigan Athletic, Bury, Kilmarnock and Macclesfield.

 Born and raised in England, Bruce has played twice for the Northern Ireland national team, for which he declared himself available in 2011 and made his debut in 2013.
 He had previously made two appearances for the Republic of Ireland in 2007–08, but was allowed to switch under FIFA eligibility rules as these had been in friendly matches.

 Club career

 Blackburn Rovers

 Bruce was born in Norwich, Norfolk, but moved to the Greater Manchester area at the age of three when his father, centre-back Steve Bruce, was transferred from Norwich City to Manchester United.
 He joined the Manchester United Academy, but was released at age 16 and moved to Blackburn Rovers as a trainee.
 He signed his first professional contract there in 2002, and was part of their under-19 team that won the FA Premier Academy League in 2002–03.
 He made his first-team debut on 26 December 2004 against Hartlepool United, while on three months' loan to League One club Oldham Athletic, and was part of the Oldham team that beat Manchester City in the FA Cup on 8 January 2005.